 - Use Sterile water or water that has been passed through a filter less than or equal to 0.22 microns only.
-Do Not Use De-Ionized water or Distilled water.
-De-Ionized water may cause corrosion to plumbing system components.
+Do Not Use distilled water.
+Do Not Use Delonized water.
+De-lonized water may cause corrosion to plumbing system components.
 Do Not Use Tap Water.
 Minerals and deposits can clog plumbing system components. - Do not use alcohol.
 Alcohol may cause blanket deterioration. - Do not overfill.
-Overfilling may result in overflow when the water in the blanket drains back into the system when the system is turned off. - D. Check the level of sterile water or water that has been passed through a filter less than or equal to 0.22 microns in the reservoir.
+Overfilling may result in overflow when the water in the blanket drains back into the system when the system is turned off. - D. Check the level of Sterile water or water that has been passed through a filter less than or equal to 0.22 microns in the reservoir.
 To do so, lift the cover of the water fill opening and check if the water is visibly touching the strainer.
-If needed, carefully add sterile water or water that has been passed through a filter less than or equal to 0.22 microns.
+If needed, carefully add Sterile water or water that has been passed through a filter less than or equal to 0.22 microns.
 In addition, if the water falls below a preset level, the alarm sounds and the Status Display flashes LOW WATER.
-The operator cannot proceed until this is corrected as described in Sections (3-10-D.) and (4-2.2). - E. Check that the power switch is in the "O" position (unit is off). - F. Inspect the power plug for bent or missing prongs. - G. Insert the plug into a properly grounded hospital grade receptacle. - H. Lay the hyper-hypothermia blanket flat with the hose routed, without kinks, towards the unit. - I. If the blanket is already filled, check that there are no leaks.
+The operator cannot proceed until this is corrected as described in Sections (3-10-D.) and (4-2.2). - E. Check that the power switch is in the "O" position (unit is off). - F. Inspect the power plug for bent or missing prongs.

+- Do not by-pass ground lug (230V System).
+Electrical hazards may result. - G. Insert the plug into a properly grounded hospital grade receptacle. - H. Lay the hyper-hypothermia blanket flat with the hose routed, without kinks, towards the unit. - I. If the blanket is already filled, check that there are no leaks.